Sunday, February 9, 2020 — 8:24 PM

 Would it really matter what happened in the air?

-Answers are irrelevant and our strength is how we’ll grow from it.
+Answers are irrelevant and our strength is how we’ll grow from despair.

-Mommy and daddy’s little girls you must’ve been their jewel and pearls.
+Mommy and daddy’s little girls you must’ve been their jewels and pearls.

 This life’s a one in a million to grow old and make it through wicked morals.

 Follow your dreams each moment, you may leave this world holding on to it.

 Smiling down now as each body now apart of our nature’s bliss.

 From here we appreciate the unity of each coach’s stint.

 Building a thriving generation and there should be no movie to recreate it.

 But to each of our realities as sports has brought us to this.